 Sturtevant Richmont has a strong commitment to a clean environment.
 We conserve water, recycle materials, and minimize our carbon footprint.

-As some of our digital torque testers face their end of life cycle, customers are coming back to buy new Sturtevant Richmont digital torque testers.
+As some of our digital torque testers face their end of the life cycle, customers are coming back to buy new Sturtevant Richmont digital torque testers.

 Customers can be confident that our new digital torque testers should last as long, if not longer, than the previous models we've made.